The Future of Liberty

 Oh yeah.

-Talk about both the organs of news media that we now deal with and the individuals who make 'em up.
+Talk about both the organs of news media that we now deal with and the individuals who make them up.

 David Keene (00:50:14):